-Wondering which of the many Great Wall of China Tours from Beijing is right for you?
+Wondering which of the many Great Wall of China Tours from Beijing is the best for you?
 On this page, you will find a comprehensive guide to Great Wall of China Tours from Beijing.

 Would you like to witness China’s most magnificent engineering and must-see site?
 The Great Wall traces 21,196 kilometers of China’s territory and is considered a World Heritage Site by UNESCO – well, I wouldn’t be surprised.

 The Great Wall of China is divided into many sections all accessible from Beijing.
 The most popular parts of the Great Wall of China are around Beijing’s north and east.
 You can find from the best-restored to ruins and by far the most crowded parts in the wall.
 Scroll down so you can read in more detail about some sections of the wall that is open for tourism.

 As you may know, countless companies offer tours, day trips, and transport to get there and back.
 You may want to book some of these because it’s not that easy to bump into an English speaking person and it is bound to be challenging.
 So you could consider booking a tour with an English speaking driver or guide.
 A guide can provide you with so much information I’m sure the experience would be more enriching.

 Which Great Wall of China Tours from Beijing should I pick?

 The Great Wall of China is vast and you may have your doubts about which is the best section to visit.
 It all depends on your energy and liking – nobody likes to visit places that are packed with tourists or going up and down steep steps.
 I suggest you read some information about each section and it’ll be easier to decide!
 However you can also check all the tours available:

 Here’s a list below of the nine best-recommended sections: